 We fixed the fireplace has not worked in years. which,who

-Identify each pronoun as relative or interrogative/demonstrative.
+Identify each pronoun in bold as relative, interrogative, or demonstrative.

 Which book should I bring to English? relative/interrogative

 I want to meet the person who invented these potato chips. relative/interrogative